dataArtisans/flink-training-web/dataStream/4-handsOn.md

 in your Flink directory.

-You will immediately notice that the out file is no longer receiving data.
+You will immediately notice that the output file is no longer receiving data.
 If you go to the web dashboard, you will also see that the connected TaskManager disappeared and the job's status switched to restarting.
 The job is now going through the configured restart policy.
 In a production setup, either a standby TaskManager would pick-up the work or a resource manager like YARN or Mesos would start a new TaskManager to continue processing.
 In our local setup, we are responsible to bring up a new TaskManager process.

 Before we start a new TaskManager, let us discuss what to expect when a new TaskManager continues to process the program.

 1. Our regression models, i.e., the operator state, should not be lost.
 So we do not want to see lots of invalid predictions after the job continues.

 2. The data source should continue from the last checkpoint before the TaskManager was killed.
-Hence, we want to see that the ride ids start from the beginning.
+Hence, we want to see that the ride ids do not start from the beginning.

 Now let's bring up a new worker process and continue processing by calling